cxplan/CXTouch/README.md

   - Support typing text from pc keyboard.
   - Supports meta keys
   - Copy string content on device and paste string content on pc to editor on device.
+- Wireless connection: The usb cable is not needed in wireless mode, but may increase image latency.
 - Take a screenshot.
+- Shortcut for brightness up and down.
+- Shortcut for volume up and down.
 - Record screen of device.
 - Setting for quality and size of  image
 - Support two languages: English and Chinese.